History of the Lilitai

 Moilea I of the Tevopids

 Once on the throne, Moilea's first actions were to execute both Resea and the infirm (but still living) Klito XVIII.
-Thereafter she continued her efforts to cement power in the hands of the interests that had traditionally led Wanisin: she expanded the Uravidi immensely and established the Kowako's Gaze surveillance network, a series of twenty-four outposts scattered throughout the wilderness of Wanisin that could intercept any signal around the globe, and would provide points of disembarkment for mobile task forces to put down any future rebellions before they became serious threats to the Empire.
+Thereafter she continued her efforts to cement power in the hands of the interests that had traditionally led Wanisin: though she officially forsook her faith in Uravan ways as a condition of having her coronation recognised, she expanded the Uravidi immensely and established the Kowako's Gaze surveillance network, into a series of twenty-four outposts scattered throughout the wilderness, on all the continents, that could intercept any signal around the globe, as well as providing points of disembarkation for mobile task forces to put down any future rebellions before they became serious threats to the Empire.

-The Kowako's Gaze network proved to be very active; no fewer than twenty revolts arose during Moilea I's rule, many of which remained known only within the cities that fomented them until the Reformations of Kowakida centuries later.
+The Kowako's Gaze network proved to be very active.
+No fewer than twenty revolts arose during Moilea I's rule, many of which were known only by local historians until Kowakida's reformations, centuries later.

-Moilea's rule, from a new palace (the Bright Hall) and with much of the power the Senate had previously held stripped away, was no less disruptive to the Wanisinese way of life than Resea's had been, and pejoratively it was sometimes called the Twelfth Empire rather than a restoration of the Tenth.
+Moilea's rule, from a new palace (the Bright Hall) and with much of the power the Senate had previously held stripped away, was no less disruptive to the Wanisinese way of life than Resea's had been.
+Later historians adopted the convention of calling it the Twelfth Empire, a pejorative that had been used during Moilea's reign (although note that later reigns, starting from Kowakida, are considered Tenth Empire again.)
 The emphasis on control of civilians extended to public thought much more aggressively than it had in earlier generations, and later scholars have often characterised this era as the Wanisinese equivalent of a police state.
-Despite her iron grip, Moilea ruled with an authentically imperial ideology, and many would-be rivals resigned themselves to admiration rather than dare challenge her.
+Within her iron grasp, many would-be rivals resigned themselves to admiration rather than dare challenge her, begrudgingly acknowledging her authoritarianism as compatible with the success of Imperial policy, if not always entirely commensurate with the heroic self-portrait of Alesteanism that had traditionally defined the Empire.

 Deztra the Elder of the Tevopids

-The Tevopidi retained their stature in the (much diminished) Senate and among the higher echelons of the nobility throughout Keli Deztra's reign, but the widescale perception that she was weaker than her predecessor prompted the other castes and most Hakri to protest against Moilea's legacy and Deztra's continuation of it, and by 9888 this had emerged into open civil strife in Sur'daro.
-In 9889 she was dragged from her palanquin and cut down in the street while her guards turned a blind eye, disgracing the Imperial Guard, all of whom were subsequently executed.
+The Tevopidi retained their stature in the (much diminished) Senate and among the higher echelons of the nobility throughout Keli Deztra's reign, but the wide-scale perception that she was weaker than her predecessor prompted the other castes and most Hakri to push back against Moilea's legacy and Deztra's continuation of it, and by 9888 this had emerged into open civil strife in Sur'daro.
+In 9889 she was dragged from her palanquin and cut down in the street while her guards turned a blind eye, resulting in the execution and permanent dissolution of the royal guards, the Tovseri Geris (Vermillion Eyes).

 Deztra the Younger of the Tevopids